astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC12_ConsultarOrdensDeExecucaoServico.md

 ### Exception conditions (alternative flow)

+*a.
+The Service Provider requests the cancellation of Preview Service Orders.
+> The use case ends.

+3a.
+Inserted period is invalid.
+> 1. The system informs that the inserted period is invalid.
+> 2. The system allows the Service Provider to re-enter a valid period.
+  > 2a.
+The Service Provider does not change the inserted period.
+The use case ends.

+4a.
+The system is not able to find service orders for the inserted period.
+> 1. The system informs that there are no service orders for the provided period.
+> 2. The system allows to re-enter a new period for search (step 3).
+  > 2a.
+The Service Provider does not change the inserted period.
+The use case ends.

+4b.
+The Service Provider does not want to export the displayed data.
+> 1. The service provider cancels the export of data.
+The use case ends.

+5a.
+The Service Provider fails to selects the format to export the data.
+> 1 The use case ends.*

 ### Special requirements
 \-

 ### Variations in technologies and data
 \-
+The system must have a list of possible format compatible to export the data, configured in the configuration file for the app.

 ### Frequency of occurrence
 \-